OSUSecLab/elfuzz/README.md

 ## Maintenance statements

-**On Jun.
-19, 2026.** I tried my best to preserve the environment in the Docker image, keeping the replication package usable for as long as possible.
+- \[2025-06-19\] I tried my best to preserve the environment in the Docker image, keeping the replication package usable for as long as possible.
 However, there may be some aspects that I have not considered.
 If you encounter any issues that prevent you from using the package, please open an issue or launch a pull request.

 ## Cite this work